 If your site is in the early stages or is just not getting much traffic yet then you can start using Hello Bar and upgrade to using Thrive Leads once your traffic and income builds.

 Here’s a screenshot of a Hello Bar slide-in I’m using on my site at the moment.

 KK Star Ratings

-The KK Star Ratings plugin adds rich snippet start to your SERP listings and allows your site visitors top vote on your content.
+The KK Star rating plugin adds a rich snippet start to your SERP listings and allows your site visitors to vote on your content.

 Rich snippet stars have shown to increase your click-through rate (CTR) by as much as 40%.
 This is great news for us.
 So, even if one of your articles is lower down on page one of Google search (say, no5 for example), this plugin will help attract more people to click on your listing.

 This plugin is free! 🙂 Check it out here.

 List Category Posts